Player's Review, 7/20/09:

 The number and character of harmonic frequencies detectable in the sound is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 With a fairly light weight, this guitar seems to vibrate very freely.
 Once strings are struck to set the top in motion, the whole instrument seems to resonate completely in a way that can be heard as well as felt through the hands, chest and abdomen.
 While others played the guitar, I placed a finger on the end of the headstock, and different places on the sides, neck, and back.
 As one would expect with a double-sided construction, the sides were relatively inert, but everywhere else the guitar was vibrating freely.

 Overtones.
-The harmonic resonant frequencies coloring the fundamental tones create the complexity referred to here as overtones.
-This is what gives the sound 'personality' and is one of the hallmarks of the Contemporary sound, and an area in which I was looking for something decidedly different from my Circa.
+Overtones are the harmonic frequencies complementing the fundamental tones.
+Generally, these are partials of a plucked string, such as a 3d or 5th, ringing out in harmony with the plucked note.
+Any plucked string will also cause other strings to vibrate sympathetically, adding to the overtones.
+These complementary frequencies add tonal color, giving the sound 'personality' and are one of the hallmarks of the Contemporary sound.
+This was an area in which I was looking for something decidedly different from my Circa.
 The Bashkin achieves this in ways that are really quite remarkable, combining subtle, ringing tones over robust fundamentals (a quality I call 'shimmer') with a woody warmth.
 It's an impressive feat, and I would expect a guitar with this much shimmer to be brighter, with less warmth.
 When strummed, the strings blend beautifully, producing a nice, even shimmer across the chord.
 The trebles, especially, have a compelling, chime-y quality to them that make my Circa's trebles seem a bit sterile by comparison.

 Timbre/Tone.
 If the overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
 It's this 'quality of personality' I believe most folks refer to when they speak generally about a guitar's 'tone,' and this is a subjective area I find difficult to discuss at all without the heavy use of metaphor, such as its "eagerness to sing" mentioned above.
 The combination of warmth and shimmer in this instrument creates a distinctive timbre marked by a sweetness that invites the listener to relax and be enveloped.
 Others who have played it have described this guitar as combining some of the lushness of cedar with the sparkle of spruce.
 Although its voice is rich and assertive, there is also a delicacy to it, and when played with a light touch, the timbre is really quite intoxicating.
 I plan to replace the bone nut & saddle and perhaps the pins with West African hard ivory to give a slight boost to the guitar's clarity and presence.